 It’s obvious they’ve invested heavily in content marketing, and it’s paying off.
 They rank highly for many competitive commercial keywords, and are active on a number of social networking sites, most notably YouTube, where they answer common appliance-related questions in their ‘Yale Appliance University’.
 What’s interesting is that there is a distinct lack of self-promotion in their blog posts, guides and videos.
 While they obviously link to their own products where relevant, you’ll be hard-pressed to find content that pushes a particular product or even their business a whole.

 Some small business owners assume that their website needs to be perfect before they’ll benefit from their content marketing efforts.
 They worry that their site isn’t properly optimized, or isn’t user-friendly enough, or that their writing isn’t good enough.
-The 3 businesses above prove that simply becoming a resource for your audience and spreading awareness of your resources, such as through link building services, can get you on the path to content marketing success.
+The 3 businesses above prove that simply becoming a resource for your audience and spreading awareness of your resources, such as through link building services, like SEO.co, can you get you on the path to content marketing success.

 Start with what you have, and work your way up!